elitiumofficial/Whitepaper/README.md

 # whitepapers
-Repository for the Official Elitium Whitepapers
+Repository for the Official Elitium Whitepaper

 Elitium provides a luxury lifestyle platform for its clientele using a sustainable cryptocurrency solution.